laurencelundblade/QCBOR/README.md

 * Sort maps and check for duplicate labels when encoding.

-* Encode modes for dCBOR, CDE and Preferred Serialization.
+* Encode modes for dCBOR, deterministic and preferred serialization.

-* Decode modes that check for conformance with dCBOR, CDE and Preferred Serialization.
+* Decode modes that check for conformance with dCBOR, deterministic and preferred serialization.

 * Full support for preferred serialization of big numbers, decimal fractions and big numbers.